David Franklin

 The Sun Lodge at the new Johnson Science Building Pierce College Puyallup Washington

-The Sun Lodge located in front of Johnson Science Building Pierce College Puyallup Washington
+The Sun Lodge located in front of Johnson Science Building Pierce College Puyallup Washington. photo by: www.zocalostudios.com

-the sun shaped shadow aligns with the fir pit of cast glass stones in the Sun Lodge
+The sun shaped shadow aligns with the fir pit of cast glass stones in the Sun Lodge. photo by: www.zocalostudios.com

 The Sun Lodge